 When To Use Each Card

-• Withdrawing cash from an ATM (Never use a credit card for this).
+• Withdraw cash from an ATM (Never use a credit card for this).

 • You know you struggle with impulse shopping.